The-Yak-Collective/yakcollective/README.md

 Conversations happen on [the Discord \#infrastructure channel](https://discord.com/channels/692111190851059762/704369362315772044).

 ## TODO
-- [ ] Integrate in newsletters from `.automation/var/cache/pluto/newsletter/*`
+- [ ] Deduplicate assets
-- [ ] Make sure that all all pages are linked to each other (and remove unused pages)
+- [ ] Make sure that all pages and assets are in use and linked to each other (remove unused assets)
 - [ ] Make sure text works well everywhere
 	- [ ] Obsidian
 	- [ ] Foam